astronomer/docs/astro/configure-worker-queues.md

 :::tip Update Airflow Pool

-When the corresponding Airflow Pool does not align with the configured worker queue, you may see tasks getting stuck.
-Make sure to update Airflow Pools accordingly to the changes in potential maximum task concurrency.
+If you see tasks getting stuck, it might be because the worker queue configuration doesn't align with the Airflow Pools, a component that allows you to control execution parallelism.
+Make sure to update your Airflow Pools to match the changes in potential maximum task parallelism caused by changes to the worker queue.

 For more information on limited parallelism, see [Airflow Pools](https://docs.astronomer.io/learn/airflow-pools).